Grif0008/Numerical-Calculation-Exercise/README.md

-# Numerical-Integration-Exercise
+# Numerical-Calculation-Exercise
-Some simple code that can calculate integration in a numerical method.
+Some simple code that can solve calculus problems (integral, differential, linear equations, and others) in numerical methods.